Portland Sailing Center

 Portland Sailing Center offers basic through advanced sailing classes for casual recreationists, ocean-bound cruisers, and everyone in-between, but no short-cuts.
 There are no substitutes for time on the water under sail, working on basic skills and learning new ones, trying new things and different boats.
 With time and practice come confidence and grace.

-If cruising or chartering is your aim we recommend, at a minimum, Basic 1, Basic 2, BBC, and one or more of the big boat adventures, Bonneville or Sea Trials.
-Coastal Navigation is also very useful, sometimes required by bareboat operators.
+If cruising or chartering is your aim a solid sailing resume' is required.
+Build as much experience as you can.
+We recommend, at a minimum, Basic 1, Basic 2, BBC, and one or both of the big boat adventures, Bonneville or Sea Trials.
+Coastal Navigation is also very useful, and sometimes required by bareboat operators.
+We typically off Coastal Nav in the off-season.

 Click here to link to the schedule/sign-up page.
 Call 503-281-6529 or email portlandsailing at gmail dot com (use the normal format) with any questions.